djipco/webmidi/website/api/classes/OutputChannel.md

 https://www.midi.org/specifications/item/table-3-control-change-messages-data-bytes-2)
 specification.

-Note: messages #0-31 (MSB) are paired with messages #32-63 (LSB).
-For example, message #1 (modulationwheelcoarse) can be accompanied by a second control change message for modulationwheelfine to achieve a greater level of precision. if you want to specify both MSB and LSB for messages between 0 and 31, you can do so by passing a 2-value array as the second parameter.
+**Note**: messages #0-31 (MSB) are paired with messages #32-63 (LSB).
+For example, message #1 (`modulationwheelcoarse`) can be accompanied by a second control change message for `modulationwheelfine` to achieve a greater level of precision. if you want to specify both MSB and LSB for messages between `0` and `31`, you can do so by passing a 2-value array as the second parameter.

   **Parameters**